Written By: David Cosseboom | Updated On: March 20th, 2025

 Natural gas heats our homes, heats our water, cooks our food and dries our clothes.
-Natural gas is also used to generate electricity and supplies around 42 percent of the total electricity generated in the United States.
+Natural gas is also used to generate electricity that powers our homes.
 Natural gas usage accounts for 36 percent of the United States total energy consumption.

 Consumption Sector | Amount Used |